A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

 \subsection{Multiple Tasks}

 Human drivers often exhibit differing driving styles based on traffic conditions as they drive toward their destination.
-For example, the style of driving on a merging lane of a freeway is distinctly different prior to the joining of merging lane, at joining the lane, and post joining the lane.
-We may model such distinct behaviors of expert(s) as driven by differing reward functions.
-Consequently, there is a need to investigate methods that learn multiple reward functions simultaneously (Figure~\ref{IRL_multipletasks}).
+For example, the style of driving on the rightmost lane of a freeway is distinctly different prior to the joining of a merging lane, at joining of the lane, and post joining the lane.
+We may model such distinct behaviors of expert(s) as guided by differing reward functions.
+Consequently, there is a need to investigate methods that learn multiple reward functions simultaneously.